Steven Krasner

 Steven Krasner (born August 1, 1953) is a retired sports journalist and current author of children's books.
 He is best known for covering the Boston Red Sox for The Providence Journal, which he did from 1986 until his retirement from the newspaper in 2008.
 He is Executive Director of Rhode Island Write on Sports, conducts interactive classroom writing workshops as Nudging the Imagination, teaches journalism to 5th-7th graders at the Reach Out Global Academy in Singapore, is a former adjunct professor of writing at Bryant University and has freelanced for ESPN-Boston.com.

 Early life

 Krasner grew up in Cranston, Rhode Island, where he played varsity basketball and baseball at Cranston High School West.
 In 1975, he earned his bachelor's degree in English at Columbia University, earning team captain and MVP honors on the baseball team during his senior year.
 He was sports editor of the Columbia Daily Spectator.

+Personal life

+Krasner and his wife, Susan Oclassen, have three children and six grandchildren.
+In 2025 his eldest grandchild, Juliana Krasner, became a Level 1 black belt in taekwondo.

+Career

 Sports journalism

 Krasner joined The Providence Journal in 1975 and covered many notable sports events, including three no-hitters and a number of World Series, baseball All-Star games, and Super Bowls.
 He was covering the 1989 World Series at Candlestick Park when it was interrupted by a 6.9-magnitude earthquake.